Skip to menu Skip to content Skip to footer

 What are adjustment factors?

-It’s worth noting that while many people refer to adjustment factors as extra ATAR points, they don’t actually add to your overall ATAR.
+It’s worth noting that while many people refer to adjustment factors as extra ATAR points, they don’t actually change your overall ATAR.
 It’s like a little bonus that tertiary institutions (such as universities) add onto your ATAR to increase your selection rank, helping you get into specific programs at that institution.

 For example: you put down UQ's Bachelor of Science as your first preference through QTAC.
 It has an entry score threshold of 80.
 You receive a 78 ATAR, but because you attended school at Mount Isa, you receive 2 adjustments from UQ for living in a remote area, boosting your selection rank to 80.
 As long as you meet the subject prerequisites, you are now eligible to gain entry into this program.